 Hyundai Kona Hybrid reliability & problems

 The Kona Hybrid is still too new for any common long-term problems to have become evident, although we’ve no reason to suspect that it'll be anything other than a reliable car.
 There are no known issues affecting the petrol versions of the car and the Kona Electric, so the same is likely to be true for the Hybrid.

-Hyundai finished 22nd in the 2019 Driver Power survey of the UK’s best manufacturers, falling from the 15th place is achieved the year before.
-It recovered to 13th place in the 2020 survey, which also saw the Kona itself (including petrol, hybrid and electric versions) ranked 60th out of 75 models.
+Hyundai finished 11th in the 2022 Driver Power survey of the UK’s best manufacturers, its best result in several years.
+The Kona was rated the fourth best car to own (in 2021, it was ranked the very best).
 Negative comments focused on practicality and engine noise, however; the car's reliability was praised, with only a tiny 4.5% of owners saying they'd experienced a fault.

 In This Review